Sam Lake: Alan Wake

 Lake was the lead writer for the 2010 "psychological action thriller" Alan Wake, which went on to receive numerous awards and a positive critical reception for its characters and story.

-Lake cameos in the game as himself during a fictional in-game interview where he appears as a guest on a talk show along with the title character.
-As the interview wraps up the talk show host asks Lake to 'make the face', and Lake then mimics the infamous 'Max Payne' look from the original Max Payne videogame.
+The first game also features references to Lake’s earlier work with Max Payne when the player is allowed to read a few pages from the protagonist's novel The Sudden Stop.
+When opened, the pages are voiced by James McCaffrey, the voice of Max Payne, and makes clear references to the previous games, such as the troubled character's murdered wife & baby and his abuse of painkillers.

-The game also features references to his earlier work with Max Payne when the player is allowed to read a few pages from the protagonist's novel The Sudden Stop.
-When opened, the pages are voiced by James McCaffrey, the voice of Max Payne, and makes clear references to the previous games such as the troubled character's murdered wife and baby, as well as his abuse of painkillers.
+Lake appears as a fictional movie star version of himself in the 2023 sequel Alan Wake II, during an in-game interview where he appears as a guest on a talk show along with the title character.
+Lake also lent his likeness for the character of Alex Casey, with the voice once again provided by James McCaffrey.
+Lake also appears as himself in the game's first downloadable content expansion, "Night Springs".